Sedgwick West median real estate price is $170,412, which is less expensive than 90.5% of New York neighborhoods and 85.0% of all U.S. neighborhoods.

 Sedgwick West has the amazing distinction of housing more same sex couples living together than 98.0% of neighborhoods in the U.S. If you are seeking such a neighborhood, NeighborhoodScout's analysis shows that this is one place that you should consider.

-In addition, the Sedgwick West neighborhood stands out for having an average per capita income lower than 95.7% of the neighborhoods in the United States.
+In addition, one of the unique characteristics of the Sedgwick West neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 95.7% of the neighborhoods in America.

 Corner bodegas, stores on the first floor and apartments above, former grand Victorian residences converted into apartments, three-deckers built shoulder-to-shoulder, duplexes.
 Such building types define the real estate of neighborhoods dominated by small 2, 3, and 4 unit apartment buildings.
 Many are in older core neighborhoods of Eastern and Midwestern cities, or historic town centers in their hinterlands.
 If you wax romantic about the look and feel of such neighborhoods, with fresh pizza, falafel and an independent florist at the corner, then you might find the Sedgwick West neighborhood worth a close look.
 This neighborhood is an absolutely outstanding example of the dominance of small 2, 3, and 4 unit apartment buildings compared to neighborhoods across the nation, as they make up a substantial portion of this neighborhood's real estate stock.
 In fact, no less than 37.3% of the real estate here is made up of such dwellings, which is higher than 96.5% of all U.S. neighborhoods.